-Best family solicitor refers to all legal matters regulating family relationships.
+Family Law solicitor refers to all legal matters regulating family relationships.
 These matters are complicated and the necessary process will differ on an individual basis.

 At CMCG solicitors we understand that all family law matters can be emotionally challenging and we aim to make this process as easy as possible for everyone involved.
 In an attempt to avoid confusion and simplify the process, our experts have provided useful information on a number of frequently asked questions relating to family law to help answer any queries you may have.

-These multifaceted issues are extremely complicated and often require the aid of a Best family solicitor family law to ensure the correct guidelines are met and a fair outcome is reached by everyone involved.
+These multifaceted issues are extremely complicated and often require the aid of a family solicitor to ensure the correct guidelines are met and a fair outcome is reached by everyone involved.
 These guidelines cover a range of issues and predominantly serve to resolve any disputes, protect weaker family members both physically (in instances of abuse), economically and secure the fair distribution of capital assets when necessary.

 Attendance in a family law court is seen as a last resort and is only required when all other means of conflict resolution have been exhausted.
 For many people, attending a family law court can be daunting as it is their first real encounter with the legal system.
 To make this process as easy as possible, all court cases regarding family law matters are held in camera.